pugur523/ama-carpet/README.md

 ### endPortalChunkLoad (MC < 1.21)

-> Entities go through end portal will load 3x3 chunks like a nether portal.
+> Allows entities traveling through end portals to load a 3x3 chunk area, similar to nether portals.
-> This is a backport feature implemented in vanilla minecraft 1.21.
+> This is a backport of a feature implemented in Minecraft 1.21.

 - Type: `boolean`
 - Default value: `false`